nancypaucar/DH150-2020W/README.md

 Cons:

-Youtube icon is small and unrecognizable, Word of the day page does not reflect that page or content is being updated daily as the name suggests, Share Faith website icon at the bottom of each site page is unrecognizable or commonly associated with the average person; The map on the contacts page is very small to see and hard to identify streets in real life
+Youtube icon is small and unrecognizable, Word of the day page does not reflect that page or content is being updated daily as the name suggests, Share Faith website icon at the bottom of each site page is unrecognizable or commonly associated with the average person;
 ![tab bar on bottom](https://i.postimg.cc/vTzXvDH5/Screen-Shot-2020-01-11-at-10-35-31-PM.png)

 Severity rating (3)